-This study updated the distribution of the main seasonal and intra-seasonal rainfall indicators influencing cocoa production in the Gôh and Lôh-Djiboua regions.
+This study, initiated in the Centre-West of Côte d'Ivoire, which is one of the main cocoa production areas in the country, updated the distribution of the main seasonal and intra-seasonal rainfall indicators influencing cocoa production in the Gôh and Lôh-Djiboua regions.
 The various analyses show that Divo and Gagnoa have a clear downward trend after the rainfall breaks identified in 1966 and 1972.
 This trend towards rainfall depreciation had a direct impact on key seasonal and intra-seasonal indicators during the periods 1972-2015 in Divo and 1966-2015 in Gagnoa.
-Thus, the start of the URS is now later and the endings are earlier.
+Thus, the start of the Useful Rainy Season is now later and the endings are earlier.
 This leads to a shortening of URS overall in these departments, which is accompanied by an intra-seasonal decrease in cumulations and an increase in maximum dry sequences during URS.
 This seasonal and intra-seasonal degradation of agro-climatic variables remains insignificant and is therefore not yet a limiting factor for the sustainability of cocoa production in this historical cocoa bastion.
 However, if the degeneration of these descriptors continues, these areas could become marginal, which is why improved varieties that are more resistant to climatic hazards, particularly drought, should be developed and disseminated in these regions.